RMK

 memory.x is the linker script of Rust embedded project, it's used to define the memory layout of the microcontroller.
 RMK enables memory-x feature for embassy-stm32, so if you're using stm32, you can just ignore this step.

 For other ARM Cortex-M microcontrollers, you only need to update the LENGTH of FLASH and RAM to your microcontroller.
-You can either checkout your microcontroller's datasheet or existing Rust project of your microcontroller for it.

 Add your own layout